 The Center for Middle Eastern Studies coordinates three PhD programs and one master’s program within the Graduate School of Arts and Sciences, and houses the modern Middle Eastern language programs.
-The Center is also home to the stateside offices of the Center for Arabic Study Abroad (CASA).

 AM Program in Regional Studies—Middle East